Thalys: Market

-52% of customers are from the leisure market, while 48% are from the business market.
-A large segment of Thalys's total sales and income comes from the connection between Paris and Brussels.
+52% of customers were from the leisure market, while 48% were from the business market.
+A large segment of Thalys's total sales and income came from the connection between Paris and Brussels.

-Unlike many national train companies, Thalys does not allow children below 12 years old to travel alone.
-Children onboard Thalys services must be accompanied and possess appropriate travel documents as required by the relevant national authorities pertaining to the journey being made.
+Unlike many national train companies, Thalys did not allow children below 12 years old to travel alone.
+Children onboard Thalys services had to be accompanied and possess appropriate travel documents as required by the relevant national authorities pertaining to the journey being made.

-Since 24 August 2010, there has been a supplement of €7 to Thalys (as well as other international high-speed tickets) tickets bought at SNCB/NMBS ticket offices at train stations (but not on tickets bought over the Internet).
-This is due to a reduction of a sales fee paid by Thalys and Eurostar to the Belgian rail company.
-The sales prices have evolved, by June 2019, the "booking fee" (as it is referred to as) had risen to €9.
+On 24 August 2010, a supplement of €7 was charged for Thalys's (and other international high-speed services') tickets bought at SNCB/NMBS ticket offices at train stations (but not on tickets bought over the Internet).
+This was to compensate for a reduction of the sales fee paid by Thalys and Eurostar to the Belgian rail company.
+The supplement increased over time and by June 2019 had risen to €9.